 - a floristic and vegetational monitoring will be performed in the areas located under the photovoltaic panels where plant translocation and restoration activities have been conducted, in order to assess the success of such activities in enhancing species richness and diversity and in rehabilitating the original natural habitat.
 This monitoring will also investigate the presence and abundance of the flora species identified as species of conservation concern (Gypsophila oblanceolata, Onopordum davisii, and Petrosimonia triandra).
-This monitoring will be conducted once per year during the vegetative season by an expert botanist and for at least 3 years after the end of construction and during the operation phase. - presence and spreading of invasive flora species in the areas under the photovoltaic panels will be monitored at least twice a year during the vegetative season by an expert botanist and for at least 3 years.
+This monitoring will be conducted during the vegetative season by Company's Biodiversity Assistant Specialist construction and operation phase. - presence and spreading of invasive flora species in the areas under the photovoltaic panels will be monitored at least twice a year during the vegetative season by an Kalyon Enerji Biodiversity Specialist. during the construction and operation phase.
 If necessary, extirpation campaign will be put in place in order to avoid the spreading of the invasive species. - a terrestrial fauna monitoring, in particular focusing on the identified reptile species of conservation concern (Testudo graeca) and on the identified terrestrial mammal species of conservation concern (Mesocricetus brandti, Microtus anatolicus, Spermophilus xanthoprymnus, and Vormela peregusna), will be performed at the end of construction in the areas located under the photovoltaic panels, in order to assess the possible beneficial effects offered by solar panels in offering protection to these animals from their predators, therefore possibly enhancing the local fauna species richness and abundance.
-This monitoring will be conducted at least once a year for at least 3 years by a terrestrial fauna expert. - accidents involving wildlife or the observation of live animal or carcasses along the permanent access roads or in the areas occupied by permanent infrastructures will be recorded.
+This monitoring will be conducted during by Company's Biodiversity Assistant Specialist during the construction and operation phase. - accidents involving wildlife or the observation of live animal or carcasses along the permanent access roads or in the areas occupied by permanent infrastructures will be recorded.
 Additional mitigation measures to discourage wildlife presence on site and avoid roadkill will be taken if needed.

-7.3.3 Decommissioning/Closure Phase
+7.2.13 Decommissioning/Closure Phase